James Lanza

 James "Jimmy the Hat" Lanza (October 23, 1902 – February 14, 2006) was a Sicilian-American mobster and boss of the San Francisco crime family.
 He was the son of the first known boss of the San Francisco crime family and took over in 1961.
 It is now probably extinct.
 He was first noticed when Life magazine published his photo in the late 1960s, identifying him as boss of the San Francisco crime family.

 Early life

 James Lanza was born Mariano Vincenzo Proetto on October 23, 1902, in Castelbuono, Sicily, to Francesco Proetto and Caterina Albanese.
-In 1905, the family immigrated to New York City, where Francesco adopted the alias "Frank Lanza" and joined a local street gang.
+In 1905, the family immigrated to New York City.
+In his adolescence, Francesco adopted the alias "Frank Lanza" and joined a local street gang.
 In 1920, the family moved to San Francisco where Frank became the leader of the city's mafia family.